digital-ai/backstage-release/plugins/dai-release-backend/README.md

 } from "@digital-ai/plugin-dai-release-common";
 ```

-**Note:** The group "group:default/backstage-admins" is simply an example and does not exist.
+**Note:** The group "group:default/release-admins" is simply an example and might not exist.
 You can point this to any group you have in your catalog instead.